gallayl/roksh/readme.md

 - **components** contains some reusable generic components, like displaying a delivery state, item- and package row components and a custom search bar

 Some pages (Login, Profile, etc...) are using the build-in pages provided by the template.

+## Trade-offs

+- Login Form is the build-in one
+- The user account should be confirmed from the UI after registration (initial Identity behavior)